jdesbonnet/AlEx/README.md

 Status: this library is in early development (pre 1.0), so things are going to be in flux for months 2025-03 and 2025-04.

-Example of a 3 axis orthonogal corner join:
+Example of a 3 axis orthogonal corner join:

 ```
 use <lib_alex.scad>